-There are multiple ways to prevent nozzle build-up; however, all of the methods aim to keep the temperature in the nozzle high enough, so no material solidifies around it.
+There are multiple ways to prevent nozzle build-up.
+Almost all methods aim to keep the temperature in the nozzle high enough, so that no material solidifies around it.

 Because the nozzle is not heated directly, the glass wool must fully insulate the nozzle area.
-Although the insulation limits the heat loss in the area from heater 1 to the nozzle (resulting in a higher nozzle temperature), if you decide to change the nozzle, it is vital that the glass wool fully insulates the new nozzle.
-It is also essential that the nozzle plate is placed around the nozzle to limit heat loss of the nozzle.
+Proper insulation will limit the heat loss in the area from Heater 1 to the nozzle, resulting in a higher nozzle temperature.

 3. Fan orientation